 TPB Information Sheet TPB(I) 15/2012

-This information sheet is also available as a PDF, download TPB (I) 15/2012 Code of Professional Conduct - Holding money or other property on trust (243 KB).
+This information sheet is also available as a PDF, download TPB (I) 15/2012 Code of Professional Conduct - Holding money or other property on trust (PDF, 142 KB).

 In addition, please note that the principles, explanations and examples in this TPB(I) do not constitute legal advice and do not create additional rights or legal obligations beyond those that are contained in the TASA or which may exist at law.
 Please refer to the TASA for the precise content of the legislative requirements.

 The TPB released this document as a draft information sheet in the form of an Exposure draft on 11 June 2012.
 The TPB invited comments and submissions in relation to the information in it.
 The closing date for submissions was 26 July 2012.
-The TPB considered the submissions made and now publishes the following TPB(I).
+The TPB considered the submissions made and published this TPB(I) on 18 October 2012.

 Issued: 18 October 2012